albert-kay/grid-maniac/README.md

 ![alt text][4]

-Grid Maniac is a simple toll for front end developers and web designers.
+Grid Maniac is a simple tool for front-end developers and web designers.

 It includes
 ---